-Gas lines are made with black pipe which is available at any home improvement store; some will even cut to your request and thread it for you.
+Gas lines are made with black pipe which is available at any home improvement store; some will even cut it to your request and thread it for you.

 There will always be a shut off where each gas line comes up through the floor leading to an appliance.
-Just past the shut off a flexible line will be attached which actually connects the appliance to the gas line.
+Just past the shut off, a flexible line will be attached, which actually connects the appliance to the gas line.

-If major changes or repairs are being made to the lines themselves the system needs to be pressure tested before use.
+If major changes or repairs are being made to the lines themselves, the system needs to be pressure tested before use.
 This involves pumping air into the lines to 14-15 lbs. pressure and then watching a pressure gauge to see if it drops.

 The gas supply to all appliances must be turned off before the pressure is applied because the regulators in the appliances are not designed to handle such high pressure and may be damaged.
-Besides they will probably leak and thus make the system fail the pressure test.
+Besides, they will probably leak and thus make the system fail the pressure test.

-I was once told by a licensed, bonded, insured plumbing and heating company that my house had failed the pressure test and all the gas lines would have to be replaced; when the problem was they had not noticed a gas dryer and shut off the gas to it.
+I was once told by a licensed, bonded, insured plumbing and heating company that my house had failed the pressure test and all the gas lines would have to be replaced; when the problem was, they had not noticed a gas dryer and shut off the gas to it.